 Increasingly powerful computers and robots may bring even more automation and robotization to help "immunize" the economy against future pandemics.
-It might sound like good news, if there were no implications for human work.
+This might sound like good news, if there were no implications for human work.
 Of course, for companies that make greater use of the supply chain, the manufacturing ones and the so-called high-touch ones (high contact with customers), the issue is crucial.
 And about 50% of high-touch industries are considered "essential".
-It knows no block in the event of pandemics.
+It knows no block in case of pandemics.

 The era of robots is closer than ever

-Uno widely cited study from 2017 at the University of Oxford provides data to calculate the share of jobs that they can be replaced by automation and robotization in the next 15 years.
-Using this study you can calculate (roughly, in my case, then I leave it to those who have more skills) the employment and wage risks for those sectors.
+Uno widely cited 2017 study at the University of Oxford provides data to calculate the share of jobs that they can be replaced by automation and robotization in the next 15 years.
+Using this study you can calculate (roughly, in my case, then I leave it to those who have more skills) the occupational and wage risks for those sectors.
 As mentioned, about half of all jobs (at least in Western countries) are in essential sectors.
 Many of these are automation sensitive.

 Low-wage jobs, such as retail and warehouse jobs, face the highest risk.